P. V. Narasimha Rao: Economic crisis and initiation of liberalisation

-Father of Indian nuclear programme
+Indian nuclear programme

 Kalam recalls that Rao ordered him not to test, since "the election result was quite different from what he anticipated".
 The BJP's Atal Bihari Vajpayee took over as prime minister on 16 May 1996.
 Narasimha Rao, Abdul Kalam and R Chidambaram went to meet the new prime minister "so that", in Kalam's telling, "the smooth takeover of such a very important programme can take place".

 Rao knew he had only one chance to test before sanctions kicked in, i.e., he could not both test conventional atomic bombs in December 1995 as well as the hydrogen bomb separately in April 1996.
 As Shekhar Gupta – who has had unprecedented access to Rao as well as the nuclear team – speculates: "By late 1995, Rao's scientists told him that they needed six more months.
 They could test some weapons but not others...thermonuclear etc. So Rao began a charade of taking preliminary steps to test, without intending to test then."

 National elections were scheduled for May 1996, and Rao spent the next two months campaigning.
 On 8 May at 21:00, Abdul Kalam was asked to immediately meet with the prime minister.
 Rao told him, "Kalam, be ready with the Department of Atomic Energy and your team for the N-test and I am going to Tirupati.
 You wait for my authorisation to go ahead with the test.
 DRDO-DAE teams must be ready for action."

 Rao energised the national nuclear security and ballistic missiles programme.
 His efforts resulted in the 1998 Pokhran nuclear tests.

-Rao was the "true father" of India's nuclear programme.
 Vajpayee said that, in May 1996, a few days after he had succeeded Rao as prime minister, "Rao told me that the bomb was ready.
 I only exploded it."

 "Saamagri tayyar hai," Rao had said. ("The ingredients are ready.")
 "You can go ahead."

 The conventional narrative at the time was that prime minister Rao had wanted to test nuclear weapons in December 1995.
 The Americans had caught on, and Rao had dithered – as was his wont.
 Three years later, prime minister Atal Bihari Vajpayee fulfilled his party's campaign promise by ordering five nuclear tests below the shimmering sands of Rajasthan.

 Handling of separatist movements

-Rao successfully decimated the Sikh separatist movement and neutralised Kashmiri separatist movement to cetain extent.
+Rao successfully decimated the Sikh separatist movement and neutralised the Kashmiri separatist movement to a certain extent.
 It is said that Rao was 'solely responsible' for the decision to hold elections in Punjab, no matter how narrow the electorate base would be.
-In dealing with Kashmir Rao's government was highly restrained by US government and its president Bill Clinton.
+In dealing with Kashmir, Rao's government was highly restrained by the US government and its president, Bill Clinton.
 Rao's government introduced the Terrorist and Disruptive Activities (Prevention) Act (TADA), India's first anti-terrorism legislation, and directed the Indian Army to eliminate the infiltrators from Pakistan.
-Despite a heavy and largely successful Army campaign, Pakistani Media accuses that the state descended into a security nightmare.
+Despite a heavy and largely successful Army campaign, Pakistani Media accuses the state of descending into a security nightmare.
 Tourism and commerce were also largely disrupted.